 After spending nearly three months testing six different systems, our favorite DIY security system is the Abode Essentials Starter Kit.
 At a starting price of $280, it's one of the most cost-efficient smart security bundles available, and it offers integrated smart home abilities so that you can rig up devices like smart bulbs and smart door locks, along with everything else.
 The only caveat is that this kit doesn't include many accessories, though you can purchase other sensors for a reasonable price.
+However, it now works with HomeKit, and is one of the few security systems that's compatible with Apple's smart home platform.

 Whether you're a first timer to smart security or a seasoned veteran in the world of automation, the Abode Essentials Starter Kit has something for everyone.
 In addition to being a versatile smart home controller with both Zigbee and Z-Wave integration — which means you can use it to control things like smart bulbs and smart locks — it's also straightforward to set up.
+Abode's system can also be connected to Apple's HomeKit, and controlled using Siri.

 The beginner's bundle is a bit slim in its accessory offerings, but you can choose from a host of other packages and purchase additional sensors separately.
 The only downside is that much of Abode's smart home automation programming takes place in a browser window rather than through a mobile app (which you can use for most everything else, such as arming and disarming the system).
 Round-the-clock professional monitoring costs $30 per month, but you can also get three- and seven-day monitoring on an as-needed basis for $8 and $15, respectively.